-The formal revised offer detailed yesterday - which emerged on Friday, minutes before Xstrata's shareholder meeting was set to vote down the original deal - contained relatively little new.
+Today's formal revised offer – which emerged on Friday, minutes before Xstrata's shareholder meeting was set to vote down the original deal – contained relatively little new.

 The offer has been raised from 2.8 Glencore shares to 3.05 shares for each Xstrata share.
 Glencore said this will not be increased and claims it represents a 27 per cent premium.

-Xstrata's chief executive Mick Davis will take the same role in the merged company but step down "within six months", handing over to Ivan Glasenberg, the chief executive of Glencore and the single-largest shareholder in the new group.
+Xstrata chief executive Mick Davis will take the same role in the merged Glenstrata but step down "within six months", handing over to Ivan Glasenberg, chief executive of Glencore and the single-largest shareholder in the merged group.

-As previously, Sir John Bond will become chairman of the new company and the board will be made up of equal numbers of non-executive directors from each company.
+As previously, Sir John Bond will become chairman of Glenstrata and the board will be made up of equal numbers of non-executive directors from each company.